 Summertime has a way of bringing The Bend to life.
 Here are some of the best things to see and do in South Bend, Mishawaka and beyond during a summer visit.Request a Free Visitor Guide

-Splash down the East Race
+Raft Down the East Race

 Warmer temperatures beckon people outside for all sorts of activities.
-Dozens of parks — city, county and state — afford many different opportunities to seek out nature in whatever way you might want.
+Dozens of parks — city, county and state — afford many different opportunities to seek out nature in whatever way you desire.
 Worster Lake, all 327 acres, serves as the focal point at Potato Creek State Park in nearby North Liberty.
 The park overflows with opportunities to hike, bird watch, fish, kayak and more.
 South Bend, Mishawaka and St. Joseph County are home to dozens more parks where visitors can connect with nature.
 Looking for a gem?
-Head to Shiojiri Niwa Japanese Garden in Mishawaka.
+Head to Shiojiri Niwa Japanese Garden (pictured below) in Mishawaka.
 Its beauty is hard to match.

 Live music in The Bend is about more than what’s scheduled at the Morris Performing Arts Center as live shows return from a pandemic pause.
 Performances big and small can be found nightly throughout the area.
 Mishawaka Parks hold outdoor concerts all summer.
 Downtown South Bend does the same with concerts at Fridays by the Fountain and with the Red Table Plaza concert series.
 You can also catch live music Sundays from late June through the end of August at Potawatomi Park.

 Tour the Notre Dame Campus

 There’s never a bad time of year to visit an iconic college campus.
 In fact, summer is perfect to explore Notre Dame’s landmarks as it’s a quiet period before students return for the fall semester.
 Self-guided tours are a great way to experience the nature, architecture and art around campus.